 You can go belt drive if you like, but our choice also has a bunch of output options, a built in pre-amp so it can be connected to any hi-fi, and a cartridge good enough that you're not going to feel the need to upgrade after five minutes of listening.

 It even has a USB output, so you can digitise the sound of your vinyl, if you like.
 It really is a do-everything unit, for a great price.

 Hardcore vinyl enthusiasts may get a little squeamish about using a turntable with Bluetooth; taking that beautiful analogue sound and crushing it into a digital datastream no doubt feels a little sacrilegious.
 To you, we say you're quite right.
 You'll hate listening to vinyl that way even if it sounds brilliant, and that's OK.
 There are countless phono-only options.

 For everybody else, Bluetooth offers convenience: routing to different speakers, and even straight to wireless headphones, is easy, and you can put your record player wherever it's convenient (vibration willing) rather than being forced to slot it into an existing hi-fi setup.

-As with any branch of the hi-fi tree, it's possible to spend just about any amount on a record player if you really want to.
-The law of diminishing returns does rear its ugly head, of course – the difference between a player costing thousands and one costing hundreds is not night and day, and neither would you expect it to be.
+The Technics also marks the last price point at which record players could be described as 'affordable'-ish.
+After that, as with any branch of the hi-fi tree, it's possible to spend just about any amount on a record player if you really want to.
+The law of diminishing returns does rear its ugly head, of course – the difference between a player costing many thousands and one costing around £1,000/$1,500, as the Technics does, is not going to be night and day, to a lot of peoples' ears.

 But climb that tree and you'll find its branches contain a whole lot of incredible design, beautiful sound, and turntables deserving of hosting your precious vinyl collection.